Sid Miller (politician)

 Sidney Carroll Miller (born September 6, 1955) is an American politician from Stephenville, Texas.
 He is the Texas Agriculture Commissioner, serving since January 2015.
 He is a Republican.

 From 2001 to 2013, Miller served in the Texas House of Representatives for District 59 in central Texas, being unseated in the Republican runoff election held on July 31, 2012, by physician J. D. Sheffield.

-He is known for his promotion of right-wing conspiracy theories and falsehoods.
+He has been criticized for his promotion of right-wing conspiracy theories and falsehoods.

 Early life and education

 Miller was born in De Leon, Texas.
 He graduated from De Leon High School.
 He received an Associate of Arts degree from Cisco Junior College and in 1978, received a Bachelor of Science in Vocational Agriculture Education from Tarleton State University.
 He operates a successful agricultural business known as Miller Nursery where he grows trees, shrubs and decorative plants near Stephenville, Texas.

 Texas House of Representatives

-Miller was first elected to the House in 2000, when he unseated the Democratic incumbent David Lengefeld (born 1945) of Hamilton County, 18,566 (54.4 percent) to 15,561 (45.6 percent).
-He was the only Republican in Texas that year to unseat a Democratic lawmaker.

 In 2003 and 2007, Miller introduced bills to legalize the export of horse meat from Texas for human consumption abroad.
 The bill would have repealed a 1949 state law that prohibits the sale or transport in Texas of horsemeat intended for human consumption.
 Neither measure was enacted; the legislation passed the House in 2003, but died in a Senate committee, while the 2007 measure never made it out of a House committee.

-In 2011, Miller authored House Bill 15, a measure to require a woman to undergo a sonogram prior to procuring an abortion.
-Miller's official biography states that the bill was "the strongest sonogram law in the nation" and received the support of Texas Right to Life and other anti-abortion groups.
-He has twice received the "Fighter for Free Enterprise" Award from the Texas Association of Business.
-Phyllis Schlafly's Eagle Forum, operated in Texas by Cathie Adams, former state chairman of the Texas Republican Party, named Miller the "second most conservative" member of the legislature.

 In 2011, Miller authored legislation (dubbed the "Pork Chopper Bill") that allowed licensed hunters to contract with landowners to shoot feral hogs and coyotes on their property via helicopter.

 The conservative Miller was unseated in the Republican runoff election held on July 31, 2012, by osteopathic physician J. D. Sheffield of Gatesville in Coryell County.
 In 2013, two complaints filed against Miller with the Texas Ethics Commission alleged campaign finance irregularities and failure to disclose loan repayments from his campaign.